-YOUR CREATURE ON THE BATTLEFIELD

-What would happen if the Titanic Growth were cast first?

-The Searing Spear goes on the stack on top of Titanic Growth so it resolves first.
-It deals 3 damage to Acidic Slime-enough to destroy it!
-When the Titanic Growth tries to resolve, its only target is no longer on the battlefield, so it's countered (it does nothing).
+You and your opponent both decline to do anything else.
+Show of Valor resolves, making the Auramancer 4/6 until the end of the turn.
+Then the Shock resolves, dealing 2 damage to the pumped-up Auramancer.
+That's not enough to destroy it.
+2 FOR SPEL ON THE STACK YOUR CREATURE ON THE BATTLEFIELD What would happen if the Show of Valor were cast first?
+The Shock goes on the stack on top of Show of Valor so it resolves first.
+It deals 2 damage to Auramancer-enough to destroy it!
+When the Show of Valor tries to resolve, its only target is no longer on the battlefield, so it's countered (it does nothing).

-ABILITIES

 As you start to accumulate permanents on the battlefield, the game will change.
 That's because many permanents have text on them that affects the game.
 This text tells you a permanent's abilities.
 There are three different kinds of abilities a permanent can have: static abilities, triggered abilities, and activated abilities.

-STATIC ABILITIES

-A static ability is text that is always true while that card is on the battlefield.
-For example, Fervor is an enchantment with the ability "Creatures you control have haste."
+ABILITIES STATIC ABILITIES A static ability is text that is always true while that card is on the battlefield.
+For example, Imposing Sovereign is a creature with the ability "Creatures your opponents control enter the battlefield tapped."
 You don't activate a static ability.
 It just does what it says.

-TRIGGERED ABILITIES

-A triggered ability is text that happens when a specific event occurs in the game.
-For example, Elvish Visionary is a creature with the ability "When Elvish Visionary enters the battlefield, draw a card."
+TRIGGERED ABILITIES A triggered ability is text that happens when a specific event occurs in the game.
+For example, Messenger Drake is a creature with the ability "When Messenger Drake dies, draw a card."
 Each triggered ability starts with the word "when," "whenever," or "at."
 You don't activate a triggered ability.
 It automatically triggers whenever the first part of the ability happens.
 The ability goes on the stack just like a spell, and resolves just like a spell.
 If the ability triggers but then the permanent the ability came from leaves the battlefield, the ability will still resolve.
 You can't choose to delay or ignore a triggered ability.
 However, if the ability targets something or someone but you can't choose a legal target for it, the ability won't do anything.

-ACTIVATED ABILITIES

-An activated ability is an ability that you can activate whenever you want, as long as you can pay the cost.
-For example, Bloodthrone Vampire is a creature with the ability "Sacrifice a creature: Bloodthrone Vampire gets +2/+2 until end of turn."
+ACTIVATED ABILITIES An activated ability is an ability that you can activate whenever you want, as long as you can pay the cost.
+For example, Blood Bairn is a creature with the ability "Sacrifice another creature: Blood Bairn gets +2/+2 until end of turn."
 Each activated ability has a cost, then a colon (":"), then an effect.
 Activating one works exactly like casting an instant spell, except there's no card to put on the stack.
 The ability goes on the stack just like a spell, and resolves just like a spell.
 If you activate an ability but then the permanent the ability came from leaves the battlefield, the ability will still resolve.

-Some activated abilities contain the 😨 symbol in their costs.
+Some activated abilities contain the 📽 symbol in their costs.
 This means that you must tap the permanent to activate the ability.
 You can't activate the ability if the permanent is already tapped.

-Keywords

-Some permanents have abilities that are shortened to a single word or phrase.
+Keywords Some permanents have abilities that are shortened to a single word or phrase.
 Many of these have reminder text that gives you a brief description of the ability's effect.
-Keyword abilities in the core set include deathtouch, defender, enchant, equip, first strike, flash, flying, haste, hexproof, landwalk (such as swampwalk or forestwalk), lifelink, protection, reach, trample, and vigilance.
+Keyword abilities in the core set include deathtouch, defender, enchant, equip, first strike, flash, flying, haste, hexproof, indestructible, landwalk (such as swampwalk or forestwalk), lifelink, protection, reach, trample, and vigilance.
 Most of these are static abilities, but keyword abilities can also be triggered abilities or activated abilities.
 Detailed explanations of each of these abilities can be found in the glossary at the end of this rulebook.